OllyK/nene_website/publications/index.md

     Find out more <i class="fa fa-chevron-circle-down ms-1" aria-hidden="true"></i>
 </button>
 <div id="collapse-1" class="collapse mt-2 overflow-hidden">
-<p> These are the novel protein structures that I've contributed to doing one or a combination of these things: expressing, purifying, crystallising, finding ligands for co-crystallisation, collecting data on or solving and refining the structure.
+<p> These are the novel protein structures that I've contributed to through doing one or a combination of these things: expressing, purifying, crystallising, finding ligands for co-crystallisation, collecting data or solving and refining the structure.
 </p>

  <table>